-Rainbow trout population levels fell below target levels of 10 fish/net in 2005 and 2006 however they increased to 9 fish/net in 2006 (Table 3).
-In 2003 and 2004, the abundance of rainbow trout was above the target however during these years 84,443 and 61,459 Arlee and Eagle Lake rainbow trout were stocked, respectively.
+Rainbow trout population levels fell below target levels of 10 fish/net in 2005 and 2006 however they increased to 9 fish/net in 2006 (Table 2).
+In 2003 and 2004, the abundance of rainbow trout was above the target however, during these years 84,443 and 61,459 Arlee and Eagle Lake rainbow trout were stocked, respectively.
 In 2005, 41,416 rainbow trout were stocked which may account for the decreased abundance (CPUE=5.5 fish/net) of rainbow trout.
 In addition the yellow perch populations were at their highest levels since 2001/2002 and northern pike have been increasing.
 Decreased stocking levels in 2005 due to PCB cleanup at Big Springs Fish hatchery, combined with increased competition and predation are the primary causes for decreased catch rates of rainbow trout.
-In 2006, stocking rates of rainbow trout returned to normal (70,000 RBT / year) and catch rates should continue to increase to target levels.
+In 2006, stocking rates of rainbow trout returned to normal (70,000 RBT / year) and catch rates increased to target levels in 2007 and 2008.

-Table 3.- Summary of relative abundance (catch per unit effort (CPUE)), average total length, and relative weights of fishes collected in fall gillnetting surveys in Beaver Creek Reservoir, 1974-2007.
+Table 2.- Summary of relative abundance (catch per unit effort (CPUE)), average total length, and relative weights of fishes collected in fall gillnetting surveys in Beaver Creek Reservoir, 1974-2008.